SovereignCloudStack/k8s-cluster-api-provider/README.md

 * Looking at all pods (``kubectl get pods -A``) to see that they all come up (and don't suffer excessive restarts) is a good first check.
+  Look at the pod logs to investigate any failures.

 * You can create a very simple deployment with the provided ``kuard.yaml``, which is an example taken from the O'Reilly book from B. Burns, J. Beda, K. Hightower: